 He who hates no creature, who is friendly and compassionate to all, who is free from attachment, balanced in pleasure and pain, and forgiving…is dear to Me.

 He by whom the world is not agitated and who cannot be agitated by the world, who is freed from joy, envy, fear, and anxiety—is dear to Me….

 He who neither rejoices, nor hates, nor grieves, nor desires, renouncing good and evil, full of devotion, is dear to Me.

 He who is the same to foe and friend, and also in honor and dishonor, who is the same in cold and heat and in pleasure and pain, who is free from attachment, to whom censure and praise are equal, who is silent, content with anything, homeless, steady-minded, full of devotion—that man is dear to Me.

-I left the temple soothed by the place and the people and especially by the words, by the invocation of a calm that does not take sides or react or pursue.
+I left the temple soothed by the place and by the words, by the invocation of a calm that does not take sides or react or pursue.

-In my backyard that afternoon, I wondered whether nature sends us the same message of the value of steadfastness that Krishna proclaims.
-As science has unraveled the survival strategies of plants and animals, has it uncovered—in any way, in any form—a version of the Hindu-like indifference to circumstance, a practice of detachment?
-Can the non-theist find in other living things a model of that calm centeredness that rises above dualities?
+In my backyard later, I wondered whether nature sends us the same message of the value of steadfastness that Krishna proclaims.
+Can the non-theist find in other living things a model of that centeredness that rises above dualities?

 I’m not sure.
 The backyard is a calm place, but even in winter the creatures there are hardly without their “attachments.”
 Birds search constantly for food and for each other.
 The trees and bushes and grass, though less agitated, are hardly “content with anything.”
 They wilt in a drought and burst with life when the environment is kind.
 They are different in good circumstances and bad, very different.
 What would Krishna say?